filip-777/network-alert-system/README.md

 - `chmod +x git-hooks/pre-commit.sh`

 ## Code formating
-For code formating is used [prettier plugin](https://github.com/HubSpot/prettier-maven-plugin?tab=readme-ov-file)
+For code formating is used [prettier plugin](https://github.com/HubSpot/prettier-maven-plugin?tab=readme-ov-file).
+Code check is performed during git pre-commit hook.

+To update code you need manual trigger prettier plugin.

-Trigger manual code format with command `./mvnw prettier:write`
+You can do it by triggering manual code format with command `./mvnw prettier:write`